Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models

 We therefore propose \textbf{On-Policy Self-Distillation (OPSD)}, a framework in which a single model plays both teacher and student roles.
 The student samples its own trajectories \(\hat{y} \sim p_S(\cdot \mid x)\); we then compute the per-token divergence between the student and teacher distributions and minimize it over the student's own rollouts.
 This formulation (i) uses on-policy supervision (the student's own trajectories), (ii) provides dense per-token feedback, (iii) exploits ground-truth solutions \(y^{\star}\), and (iv) requires no separate teacher model.
 The learning process is captured by the loss

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt] \item We introduce On-Policy Self-Distillation, a novel framework that enables a single model to act as both teacher and student, leveraging ground-truth answers to provide dense token-level supervision on student rollouts. \item We evaluate OPSD on four competition-level mathematical reasoning tasks, demonstrating that it outperforms both RLVR (e.g., GRPO) and supervised fine-tuning baselines. \item We show that OPSD achieves better performance with nearly $8\times$ improved token efficiency and lower computational cost than GRPO. \item We analyze the impact of model scale, finding that moderate model capacity is necessary for successful self-distillation.
-We further compare different divergence objectives and analyze the effect of student generation length. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt] \item We introduce On-Policy Self-Distillation (OPSD), a novel framework that enables a single model to act as both teacher and student, leveraging ground-truth answers to provide dense token-level supervision on student rollouts. \item We introduce a per-token pointwise KL clipping mechanism that stabilizes training and improves performance as we find stylistic tokens can dominate the training signal of math tokens. \item We evaluate OPSD on three competition-level mathematical reasoning tasks, demonstrating that it matches the performance of GRPO with significantly improved token efficiency and outperform supervised fine-tuning. \item We analyze the impact of different divergence objectives, the effect of student generation length, and student–teacher generation styles. \end{itemize}